The Necessity of Proper I.D.

 This seemed like an incredibly short-sighted position to take.
 Had the reverse mortgage closed, they could have received thousands of dollars and/or reduced their monthly expenses by the amount of the house note, but she chose not to proceed because she did not want to spend $14 for a new Driver License.

 Maybe it was “the police know who I am” that explains this.
 Maybe she renewed her license and they reused an old picture, so the weight loss really was “over time.”
 Or maybe she was just a stubborn person.
 In any case, the I.D. was not acceptable because the picture did not look like her.

 My client said it was okay when I called to report the outcome.
 They said they were having a hard time finding a Notary willing to go out to their home, so they did not blame me for the loan not closing.

 The points of the story are:

-It all comes back to the first duty of a Notary: to establish the identity of the signer(s) of the document to be Notarized by a reasonable reliance upon a proper I.D.
-If the Notary fails in that duty, anything else they do is suspect.
+It all comes back to the first duty of a Notary: to establish the identity of the signer(s) of the document to be notarized by a reasonable reliance upon a proper I.D.
+If the Notary fails in that duty, anything else they do is worthless.